40 Clever Spring Cleaning Tips You’ll Wish You Knew Sooner

-- Fill with apple chunks, the riper the better, and 2 cups of white vinegar to deter bees from the trap.
+- Fill with apple chunks (the riper the better) and 2 cups (500 mL) of white vinegar to deter honeybees from the trap

 Note: The better the bait, the more effective these fly traps will be.
 Any type of decomposing fruit or vegetable will work, too.
 Try different ingredients to see what’s most effective in your house.
 Because you are using rotting food to attract and trap the flies, make sure to place the homemade fly trap in a place where the smell won’t bother you or the neighbours.

 Borax, or sodium borate, is a naturally occurring substance and is an ingredient in many household cleaning products.
 If you have a smelly garbage can, deodorize it with equal parts borax and water.
-For our small garbage can, we used 1/2-cup of water and 1/2-cup of borax.
+For our small garbage can, we used ½ cup (125mL) of water and ½ cup (125mL) of borax.
 Let it soak and then rinse it out.
 Sprinkle some borax in the bottom once it’s dry, to keep bugs away and to absorb any future odour-causing moisture.
-Here are 11 more brilliant uses for Borax.

-All you need is an old toothbrush and a little toothpaste to learn how to clean sneakers and get your old sneakers looking like new!
+All you need is an old toothbrush and a little toothpaste to get your old sneakers looking like new!
 Non-gel white toothpaste works great for cleaning white-soled sneakers (coloured toothpaste may stain rather than clean sneakers).
 Apply toothpaste to an old toothbrush and then work the paste into the dirty spots.
 Leave the toothpaste on the shoes for about ten minutes, and then wipe it off with a damp towel.
 Repeat the process if necessary.

 Important: The ingredients in toothpaste may vary from brand to brand, so make sure to try this method on a small unnoticeable spot on your sneakers before applying it to the rest of the shoe.